csantanapr/tutorial-tekton-pipeline/README.md

 oc create -f https://raw.githubusercontent.com/csantanapr/openshift-pipeline-nodejs-tutorial/master/pipeline/update_deployment_task.yaml oc create -f https://raw.githubusercontent.com/csantanapr/openshift-pipeline-nodejs-tutorial/master/pipeline/apply_manifest_task.yaml
 ```

+This tasks use the directory [k8s/](./k8s) as default location for the Kubernetes YAML manifests to configure the Kubernetes resources such as `Deployment`, `Service`, and `Route`

 You can take a look at the tasks you created using the [Tekton CLI](https://github.com/tektoncd/cli/releases):